Locally Engaged Information Technology Professional (LEITP)

 The LEITP analyses information technology and information management needs at the mission and plans and provides technical and operational support for IM and IT Systems and their environment and performs other related duties as assigned.

 Successful completion of two years of an acceptable post-secondary educational program in computer science, information technology, information management or any other specialty relevant to the position being staffed.
-Or, an acceptable combination of education, training, and/or experience may serve as an alternative to the minimum post-secondary education stated above.
+OR, an acceptable combination of education (secondary or post-secondary), training, and/or professional experience relevant to the competencies of the position.

 Candidates who meet the Education and Experience requirements will be assessed on the following qualifications.
 The assessment may be a written test, an interview, an in-basket exercise, a skills test, or any combination of these methods.